Skip to content

 4. sync and audit GitLab variables with sync-vars and audit-vars

-5. publish from tags with preflight and publish
+5. publish snapshots and tags with the same publish --execute true command

 Released under the Apache-2.0 License.